OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 .. _server_sync_ha:

-Synchronize configuration files across servers
+Synchronize Configuration Files Across Servers
 ================================================================================

-You can use the command ``onezone serversync``.
-This command is designed to help administrators to sync OpenNebula's configurations across High Availability (HA) nodes and fix lagging nodes in HA environments.
-It will first check for inconsistencies between local and remote configuration files inside ``/etc/one/`` directory.
-In case these exist, the local version will be replaced by the remote version and only the affected service will be restarted.
-Whole configuration files will be replaced with the sole exception of ``/etc/one/oned.conf``.
-In this case, the local ``FEDERATION`` configuration will be maintained, but the rest of the content will be overwritten.
-A backup will be made inside ``/etc/one/`` before replacing any file.
+To synchronize files, you can use the command ``onezone serversync``.
+This command is designed to help administrators to sync OpenNebula’s configurations across HA nodes and fix lagging nodes in HA environments.
+The command first checks for inconsistencies between local and remote configuration files inside the ``/etc/one/`` directory.
+If inconsistencies are found, the local version of a file will be replaced by the remote version, and only the affected service will be restarted.
+Whole configuration files will be replaced, with the sole exception of ``/etc/one/oned.conf``.
+For this file, the local ``FEDERATION`` configuration will be maintained, but the rest of the content will be overwritten.
+Before replacing any file, a backup will be made inside ``/etc/one/``.

-.. warning:: Only use this option between HA nodes, never across federated nodes
+.. warning:: Only use this option between HA nodes, never across federated nodes.

 This is the list of files that will be checked and replaced:

 Individual files:

-- ``/etc/one/az_driver.conf``
-- ``/etc/one/az_driver.default``
-- ``/etc/one/ec2_driver.conf``
-- ``/etc/one/ec2_driver.default``
-- ``/etc/one/econe.conf``
 - ``/etc/one/monitord.conf``
 - ``/etc/one/oneflow-server.conf``
 - ``/etc/one/onegate-server.conf``
-- ``/etc/one/vcenter_driver.default``

 Folders:

 - ``/etc/one/fireedge``
 - ``/etc/one/auth``
-- ``/etc/one/ec2query_templates``
 - ``/etc/one/hm``
+- ``/etc/one/schedulers``
 - ``/etc/one/vmm_exec``

-.. note:: Any file inside previous folders that doesn't exist on the remote server (like backups) will **not** be removed.
+.. note:: Any file inside the above folders that does not exist on the remote server (such as backups) will *not* be removed.

 Usage
 -----